buildkite/terminal-to-html/Readme.md

 `1338;path=my/image/path.gif;width=100%;height=50px`

-Specify `-assets=/path` on command invocation to prefix all image tags with `/path`.
+Specify `-assets=/path` on the command line to prefix all relative image paths with `/path/`.

 ## Installation